dustingetz/dustingetz.github.io/pages/I'm Dustin Getz, digital citizen.md

 	- Judgments are projections of the judge
 	- Everyone has an angle
 	- Groups never admit failure, you get a schism instead
-	- You do not rise to the level of your goals.
-You fall to the level of your systems.
+	- You do not rise to the level of your goals, you fall to the level of your systems
 	- The goal is not to avoid mistakes; the goal is to achieve uncorrelated levels of excellence in some dimension — Nat Friedman
 	- [[You can’t find secrets without looking for them]] — Peter Theil
 	- [[Much madness is divinest sense]] — Emily Dickinson